 Type 2 Diabetes is a serious – and growing – health epidemic in the U.S. and worldwide.
 According to a large-scale study published in Sept 2015 in the Journal of the American Medical Association (JAMA), over half of all U.S. adults has either Pre-Diabetes or Type 2 Diabetes, and nearly 1/3 of those with Type 2 Diabetes are undiagnosed, and close to 90% of those with Pre-Diabetes don’t even know it yet.

-Pre-diabetes is defined as an average blood sugar (as measured by an hbA1C test) of 5.7% to 6.4% – as measured by a glycosylated hemoglobin (hbA1C) test – and/or a fasting blood sugar (aka fasting blood glucose or fasting plasma glucose) of 100 mg/dL to 125 mg/dL, and/or a 2-hour post-meal blood sugar (aka 2-hour postprandial or 2HPP) of 140 mg/dL to 199 mg/dL.
+Pre-diabetes is defined as a 90-day-average blood sugar of 5.7% to 6.4% – as measured by a glycosylated hemoglobin (hbA1C) test – and/or a fasting blood sugar (aka fasting blood glucose or fasting plasma glucose) of 100 mg/dL to 125 mg/dL, and/or a 2-hour post-meal blood sugar (aka 2-hour postprandial or 2HPP) of 140 mg/dL to 199 mg/dL.

 Pre-Diabetes is a mid-level stage in the progression of Diabetes.
 Meaning, when someone is diagnosed as being Pre-Diabetic, their body’s difficulties with blood sugar management have been developing for many years.
 The good news is, it is much easier to turn things around and regain optimal health at this point than it is once it reaches the full-blown Type 2 Diabetes level (though that is reversible too!)

-And though it is avoidable in most cases, under the current Standard of Care, the vast majority of people who develop Pre-Diabetes eventually progress to full-blown Type 2 Diabetes, which is diagnosed with an hbA1C of 6.5% or greater, and/or a fasting blood sugar level of 126 mg/dL or more, and/or a 2-hour post-meal blood sugar level of 200 mg/dL or more.
+And although it is completely preventable in almost all cases, under the current Standard of Care the vast majority of people who develop Pre-Diabetes eventually progress to full-blown Type 2 Diabetes, which is diagnosed with an hbA1C of 6.5% or more, and/or a fasting blood sugar level of 126 mg/dL or more, and/or a 2-hour post-meal blood sugar level of 200 mg/dL or more.